-The Board believes that increasing the 2020 Plan share reserve by 1,500,000 would provide sufficient shares for the Company's equity-based compensation needs for approximately two years following shareholder approval.
+The Board believes that increasing the 2020 Plan share reserve by 3,200,000 would provide sufficient shares for the Company's equity-based compensation needs for approximately two years following shareholder approval.
 This estimate is based on our average "burn rate" over the past three years, as more fully described below.
 The reserve increase may be sufficient for a longer or shorter period of time, depending on our future equity grant needs, which are related to factors such as our employee population, future award forfeitures and cancellations, the Company's acquisition activity, the Company's stock price, and our retentive needs in a competitive compensation environment.
+While we believe that the assumptions we used to set expectations on share usage are reasonable, future share usage may differ from current expectations.